coderRahman/ec2-rds-connect/README.md

 #  Create a vpc
 ## VPCs and subnets

 A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
 It is logically isolated from other virtual networks in the AWS Cloud.
-You can specify an IP address range for the VPC, add subnets, add gateways, and associate security groups.
+You can specify an IP address range for the VPC, add subnets, add gateways, and associate security groups.<br/>

 A subnet is a range of IP addresses in your VPC.
 You launch AWS resources, such as Amazon EC2 instances, into your subnets.
 You can connect a subnet to the internet, other VPCs, and your own data centers, and route traffic to and from your subnets using route tables.